olooney/oranlooney.com/content/post/angle-addition.md

 supposed to be obvious, so obvious and self-evident they can't be doubted?
 So why are we using a highly non-obvious formulation as our definition, and then backing into the intuitive form as a theorem?
-The answer is actually simple - the proofs are slightly shorter and more elegant when we do it that way.
+The answer is actually simple - the proofs are slightly shorter when we do it that way.

 However, I never liked this approach because it's very much like pulling a rabbit out of a hat, or perhaps more like pulling a "previously prepared"